-As per the baselined Programme plan, industry will be required to migrate circa 33M MPANs from the existing legacy arrangements to the new MHHS operating model between April 2025 and October 2026.
+As per the baselined Programme plan, industry will be required to migrate circa 33M MPANs from the existing legacy arrangements to the new MHHS operating model between October 2025 and May 2027 April 2025 and October 2026.

 The MHHS Central Systems and all LDSO's will go-live at M10, and shortly thereafter Suppliers and Agents who have completed Systems Integration Testing (SIT) will start their migration at M11/12.
-The non-SIT participants (those following the Qualification testing route) will commence their migration from 30 September 2025 onwards.
+The non-SIT participants (those following the Qualification testing route) will commence their migration as indicated in the MHHS Programme plan-from 30 September 2025 onwards.